Timdavidcole/CV/README.md

 ## Skills

 ##### Intuitive
-- Picking up new concepts quickly is key to keeping projects fresh and contemporary, whether technological or musical, this was a large part of my job, and one of the most rewarding.
-Development is no different, and diving into a new framework/language/technology is incredibly rewarding.

-##### Project Focused
-- Music is a blank canvas, with endless possibilities.
-So divining discrete objectives and knowing when to finalise, whether in the studio or the meeting room, was a large part of my job.
-I took pride in directing ambitions, reading the market and building campaigns.
+- Music production required me to be fully on top of the latest technologies and quickly learn new instruments as situations required.
+I had to teach myself how to use everything from ancient mixing consoles to live video DJing software to a professional level extremely quickly.

 ##### Attention To Detail
-- Ensuring our finished projects were actually finished was the most challenging part of the job, and driving quality control through tight budgets and deadlines is what separated a good album, from a great album.
+- During my time at Universal Music an extremely methodical approach was needed to ensure legal copy was correct for multi-CD compliations.
+The difference between good and great sounding music is very much in the details.

-##### Calm Communicator
+##### Empathetic
-- Sleep deprived soundmen, prima donna acrobats and neurotic managers are just some of the types of people you need to keep on side and motivated as a music producer.
-Keeping your cool in stressful creative environments, while being open to all opinions I found always brought out the best in people.
+- While I was the musical director for Fear & Delight: The Show I had to create new bespoke soundtracks for established acrobats, who often had been performing to the same music for years.
+Plenty of diplomacy was needed to convert them to my new creations!

 ##### Self-Starter
 - Nothing happens in music unless you make it happen.
 Organising tours/recording schedules/bookkeeping was the day-to-day experience.
+I also started the first ever Electro Swing club night in Leeds during university.

 ## Education